hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 {
   "p": "hcs-2",
   "op": "delete",
-  "uid": "33",
+  "sid": "33",
   "m": "remove hashsite from users bookmark"
 }
 ```

 #### Update

-Modify existing entries, completed by updating the uid or sequence number and updating that record with new metadata.
+Modify existing entries, completed by updating the sid or sequence number and updating that record with new metadata.

 **This operation is invalid for non-indexed topics**